 3. Gerald’s Game (2017)

 ‘Gerald’s Game‘ starts on a relaxed and refreshing note when Carla Gugino sets on a romantic weekend retreat with her husband.
 But what begins as an erotic sex game turns out into a claustrophobic nightmare when her husband drops dead, leaving Carla handcuffed to the bed.
-Carla sinks deep into a world of visions, faces, sounds, the darkest of secrets, and unfathomable horror in the remote lake house, with her husband’s lifeless cold body lies beside her.
+Carla sinks deep into a world of visions, faces, sounds, the darkest of secrets, and unfathomable horror in the remote lake house, with her husband’s lifeless, cold body lying beside her.
 Based on Stephen King’s novel of the same name, ‘Gerald’s Game’ is a compelling piece of gore and sexual fantasies, heightened with an extra dose of horror.
+You can watch the film here.

 2. Nobody Sleeps in the Woods Tonight (2020)

 Directed and co-written by Bartosz M. Kowalski, ‘Nobody Sleeps in the Woods Tonight’ is a Polish supernatural horror slasher film that stars Julia Wieniawa-Narkiewicz, Michał Lupa, and Wiktoria Gąsiewska.
-The movie revolves around a group of technology addict teenagers who decide to go to a rehabilitation camp in the forest, hoping that it will have a positive impact on their lives.
-But unfortunately, their trip turns out to be a test of friendship and courage as a devious force hell-bent on taking their lives decides to go after them.
+The movie revolves around a group of technology-addict teenagers who decide to go to a rehabilitation camp in the forest, hoping that it will have a positive impact on their lives.
+Unfortunately, their trip turns out to be a test of friendship and courage as a devious force hell-bent on taking their lives decides to go after them.
+You can watch the movie here.

 Read More: Best Action Movies on Netflix